Under early exploration

 Overview

 Radical reactors are promising for breaking down methane at its emission sources where its concentration is elevated.
-For radical reactors to be a feasible atmospheric methane removal approach there would have to be a >450x increase in catalytic efficiency and extremely low energy airflow.
-The required airflow to achieve large-scale atmospheric methane removal would be tremendous, far beyond planned carbon dioxide direct air capture capacity in the next decade.
+For radical reactors to be a feasible atmospheric methane removal approach there would have to be a >10x increase in the catalytic efficiency of radical generation and extremely low energy airflow.
+The required airflow to achieve megaton-scale atmospheric methane removal would be far beyond planned carbon dioxide direct air capture capacity in the upcoming few decades.

 Feasibility